-Parents of incoming kindergartners are invited to attend an informational meeting on the district’s Mandarin Immersion Program.
-From kindergarten through fourth grade children in the immersion program receive 50% of their instruction in Mandarin.
-As a result, the students become fluent in listening, speaking, reading, and writing Mandarin.
-There is limited space in the optional program (only 2 classes) at Cherokee School, but a free shuttle bus ensures equal access to the program to all Lake Forest families.
+District 67 parents of students who will enter kindergarten next school year are invited to attend an informational meeting on the district’s Mandarin Immersion Program.
+From kindergarten through fourth-grade children in the immersion program receive 50 percent of their instruction in Mandarin.
+As a result, the students become fluent in listening, speaking, reading and writing Mandarin.
+There is limited space in the optional program (only two classes) at Cherokee School, but a free shuttle bus ensures equal access to the program to all Lake Forest families.
 If you are interested in learning about the benefits of this program for your child, join us on either Jan.
 9 at 7 p.m. or Jan.
 10 at 9 a.m. at the Lake Forest Admin Center (LFHS West Campus), 300 S. Waukegan Road.
-For more information, contact Dr. Andy Henrikson at firstname.lastname@example.org or (847) 604-7440.
-To learn more about the district’s Mandarin Immersion Program, visit the district website: http://www.lf67.org.
+For more information, please contact Andy Henrikson at email@example.com or (847) 604-7440.

 Winter Break begins at the end of the day on Dec.
 21 for all District 67 schools.
 Classes will resume Monday, Jan.
 7, 2013.